uwlib-cams/MARC2RDA/README.md

 **-Tynan Challenor [tynancuw](https://github.com/tynancuw), Mapping Contributor, Transformation Contributor**<br>
 _Tynan Challenor is a second year PhD student in economics.
 He works as a linked metadata student specialist for UW libraries and as a consultant for the Center for Social Science Computation and Research.
 He works on applied microeconomics and is interested in computational methods in research and science._
 <br><br>
-**-Doreen Chen [dchen077](https://github.com/dchen077), Mapping Contributor, Transformation Contributor**<br>
-_Doreen Chen (she/her/hers) is a second-year residential student currently pursuing her Master of Library and Information Science degree at the University of Washington.
-She works as a Linked Data Metadata Student Specialist at the University of Washington Libraries and contributes to MARC2RDA among other projects.
-Her academic interests include open data, data curation, and metadata management._
-<br><br>
 **-Sarah Collins [Sarahanc](https://github.com/Sarahanc), Transformation Contributor**<br>
 _Sarah Collins (she/her/hers) is a graduate student pursuing a Master of Library and Information Science at the University of Washington where she works as a Linked Data Metadata Student Specialist.
 She has academic and professional interests in cataloging, metadata, taxonomy, and open linked data._
 <br><br>